-Looking at both patterns in terms of obviation is revealing here: the default pattern shows a gap with subjects that refer to the speaker-Condition B effect with a speaker-denoting PRO{pers} , whereas the interrogative pattern shows a gap with subjects that refer to the addressee.
-If the two restrictions have a common source, which I suggest they do, then the latter pattern arises due to the presence of a addressee-denoting PRO{pers} .
-This shift in the denotation of PRO{pers} is actually expected if we assume that matrix clauses are dominated by attitudinal operators (following Pearson 2012), and that this is how PRO{pers} receives its denotation in matrix clauses.
+Looking at both patterns in terms of obviation is revealing here: the default pattern shows a gap with subjects that refer to the speaker-Condition B effect with a speaker-denoting $PRO{pers}$ , whereas the interrogative pattern shows a gap with subjects that refer to the addressee.
+If the two restrictions have a common source, which I suggest they do, then the latter pattern arises due to the presence of a addressee-denoting $PRO{pers}$ .
+This shift in the denotation of $PRO{pers}$ is actually expected if we assume that matrix clauses are dominated by attitudinal operators (following Pearson 2012), and that this is how $PRO{pers}$ receives its denotation in matrix clauses.

-Pearson (2012) proposes, for independent reasons, that matrix clauses are properties dominated by special attitudinal operators: ASSERT (62), which occurs in matrix declarative clauses, and QUEST (63), which is its counterpart in matrix questions.
+The basic intuition here is that this is effectively a case of interrogative flip (see, e.g. Speas and Tenny 2003), where the individual the modal operator is anchored to changes from speaker to addressee in questions.
+I adopt Pearson's (2012) approach to matrix clauses here, as it allows us to treat matrix and embedded directives in a uniform way.
+Pearson (2012) argues, for independent reasons, that all matrix clauses are properties dominated by special attitudinal operators: COMMIT (62), which occurs in matrix declarative clauses, and ASK (63), which is its counterpart in matrix questions.